mkcn/fastHistory/README.md

 ### Discover new commands

-With the new [TDLR-pages](https://github.com/tldr-pages/tldr) integration, which contains more than 2500 different commands, you can discover, search and select ready-to-use command examples!

-Moreover, the **+** icon shows you which command is already installed on your system
+In the *Discovery* mode, you can easily find examples of commands from the [TDLR-pages](https://github.com/tldr-pages/tldr), a collection of community-maintained help pages.
+The search works both by command name and description.
+Furthermore, the **+** icon shows you which command is already installed on your system.

 ![discover](https://user-images.githubusercontent.com/7307955/147991558-6f117139-da45-4494-91d4-1dc59971a473.png)

+### Offline feature

 **FastHistory** does not need any internet connection, so **you can use it also offline**!